 I was seasick from moderately high swells between Iceland and Greenland.
-At first, I was a little queasy but nothing too bad.
+At first, I was a little queasy, but nothing too bad.
 It progressed, and by the end of the evening, I had to lie down.
 For the rest of the trip, I was fine.
-I’d earned my sea legs, though at times when the boat rocked we all walked as if we were drunk.
+I’d earned my sea legs, though.
+At times when the boat rocked, we all walked as if we were drunk.

 I can’t wear the patch, so I stuck with the Dramamine the doctor gave me.
 To be safe, I would bring whatever works for you.
 If you do feel sick, drink lots of water, eat something bland like toast, and ride it out in bed.
-Don’t force yourself to do something, you’ll get past it soon enough.
+Please don’t force yourself to do something, you’ll get past it soon enough.
 Promise.

 What to Pack